wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     *   (b) whether the annual return gives a true and fair view of the matters to which it is to be addressed, other than those with which the auditors, by virtue of regulations made under this Act, are not required to deal:

-    *   (c) whether the annual return is in agreement with the books of account and records of the society.
+    *   (c) whether the annual return is in agreement with the accounting and other records of the society.

     Compare: 1908 No 18 s 44(2); Building Societies Act 1962 s 91 (UK)

+    Section 106(3)(c): amended, on 1 April 2014, by [section 12][314] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

 #### Liability of officers